Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

-The Uragan or Hurricane 9K57 is a 16-round 220mm multiple launch rocket system (MLRS) manufactured by the Splav State Research and Production Association, Tula, Russia.
-Splav also produce the Smerch, Grad and Prima MLRS.
-Also called as BM-27 or 9P140, the MLRS system entered into service in 1977.
+The Uragan or Hurricane 9K57 is a 16-round 220mm multiple launch rocket system (MLRS) developed by the Splav State Research and Production Association, Tula, Russia.

-The mission of the launcher is to defeat troops and combat materiel in concentrated areas and also to remotely lay anti-tank area denial mines in a combat zone at distances of 10km to 35km.
+The mission of the launcher is to defeat troops and combat materiel in concentrated areas, as well as remotely lay anti-tank area denial mines in a combat zone at distances between 10km and 35km.

-The system has been battle proven and is in service with the Russian Army and is also exported worldwide.
+The combat-proven system is in service with the Russian Army and has also been exported worldwide.
 The Uragan has a reputation for high reliability, simplicity and speed of operation and maintenance and a short salvo time.
 Splav delivered 13 Uragan rocket artillery to Yemen in 1994 and nine to Eritrea in 2007.
 The overseas operators include Belarus, Guinea, Moldova, Syria, Angola, Kazakhstan, Uzbekistan, Turkmenistan and Ukraine.

 Uragan multiple launch rocket system

-In order to fire, four stabilising jacks on the chassis are used, one on either side of the vehicle and two at the back.
+Four stabilising jacks on the chassis are used to fire, one on either side of the vehicle and two at the back.
 The maximum rate of fire is two rounds a second.
 The launchers are lowered and rotated to one side for reloading.

 Another truck carrying 16 rockets for reloading is equipped with a reloading arm.
 A rammer is used to reload the launch tubes.

-The 9K57 Uragan uses a range of rocket projectiles: the 9M27F rocket projectile fitted with the HE-Frag warhead, and the rocket projectiles 9M27K, 9M59, and 9M27K2.
-The Uragan MLRS can fire spin-stabilised rockets loaded with chemical, high explosive and incendiary payloads up to 35km to 40km range.
+The 9K57 Uragan uses a range of rocket projectiles: the 9M27F rocket projectile fitted with the high-explosive fragmentation (HE-Frag) warhead, and the rocket projectiles 9M27K, 9M59, and 9M27K2.
+The Uragan MLRS can also fire spin-stabilised rockets loaded with chemical, high-explosive and incendiary payloads up to a range of 40km.

-The 9M27F rocket projectile fitted with the HE-Frag (high-explosive fragmentation) warhead is for defeating manpower and the destruction of airfield runways, crossings, command posts, depots and other installations.
-The 280kg rocket projectile, of length 4,832mm and calibre 220mm, carries an explosive charge of 51.7kg and is armed with a 100kg warhead.
+The 9M27F 220mm rocket projectile fitted with the HE-Frag warhead is intended for defeating manpower and the destruction of airfield runways, crossings, command posts, depots, and other installations.
+The 280kg rocket projectile measures 4.83m-long and carries an explosive charge of 51.9kg.

 The 9M27K 220mm rocket projectile is fitted with fragmentation submunitions scattering cluster warhead.
 It can engage manpower and soft-skinned targets in concentration areas.
 The 270kg rocket projectile is armed with a 90kg warhead and carries fragmentation submunitions of 30kg.

-The 9M59 rocket projectile is equipped with a cluster warhead fitted with antitank mines and is for remote mine laying in front of enemy combat materiel units located in the battle zone and in concentrated areas.
-The 220mm calibre 9M59 is a 270kg rocket projectile of length 5,178mm, armed with an 89.5kg warhead.
-Each projectile carries nine mines.
-The salvo of one launch vehicle is capable of laying a mine dispersion area of 250ha.
+The 9M59 rocket projectile holds an 89.5kg cluster warhead fitted with antitank mines for remote mine laying in front of enemy combat materiel units in the battle zone and concentrated areas.
+The 220mm calibre 9M59 is a 270kg rocket projectile with a length of 5.17m.
+Each projectile carries nine mines and the salvo of one launch vehicle is capable of dispersing mines over an area of 250ha.

 The 5kg anti-tank mines destroy the armoured vehicles from below.
 The mines are armed with a proximity fuse and directional 1.85kg explosive charge with high armour-piercing ability.
-The mines have a self destruct time of 16 to 24 hours.
+The mines have a self-destruct time range of 16 to 24 hours.